 In addition to the general admission requirements of the University, the following program-specific requirements must be met:

-To apply to the on-campus pathway, a Doctor of Physical Therapy application, including personal statements, to be completed online at www.ptcas.org.
+To apply to the on-campus pathway, a Doctor of Physical Therapy application, including personal statements, should be completed online at www.ptcas.org.
 To apply to the hybrid pathway, go to Arcadia Online DPT.

 A bachelor’s degree from an accredited institution with a GPA of 3.0 or better.
 A cumulative GPA of 3.0 or better is expected for all undergraduate- and graduate-level study.

 Include one official transcript from each college, university or professional school attended in your PTCAS application.
 Transfer credits included on a transcript must include grades earned; if not, an official transcript from the original school must be submitted.
 Transcripts must be sent from the issuing school in a sealed envelope and contain the appropriate signatures and seals to be considered official.
 Do not sendtranscripts directly to Arcadia.

 The following minimum prerequisite courses with grades of “C” or better and a cumulative GPA in these course areas of no less than “B” (3.0) is expected.
 When calculating the prerequisite GPA, Arcadia includes all courses in the prerequisite areas.
 A grade of “C–” is not acceptable for the prerequisite courses.
 Courses used toward the prerequisite biological and physical science requirements should be taken through the appropriate science departments (e.g., Biology, Chemistry, Physics).
 All prerequisite courses must be completed prior to the start of the Physical Therapy program.
 Three of the prerequisite courses, including Physiology and Statistics, must have been taken within 10 years prior to application.

 Biological Sciences—four courses (a minimum of 12 semester credits) from a biology department, which must include the following: